StepheeGee/reading-notes/the_coders_computer.md

 ###### The touch command in the terminal is used to create a new, empty file.
 If the file already exists, running touch will update the file's modification timestamp without modifying the content.
 The touch command is useful when you need to quickly create a new file or update a file's modification timestamp.

-#### Let's explain what is happening in the following scenario if these commands and arguments are entered into the command line?
+#### Let's explain what is happening in the following scenario if these commands and arguments are entered into the command line.
 (Arguments are extra instructions given to a command.)

 + ##### cd projects